-Our SEN information report (including our 'local offer') ~ May 2018
+Our SEND Information Report (including our 'local offer') ~ May 2019

 Nanpean Primary School is a fully inclusive school where the achievements and successes of all children are nurtured and celebrated.
-Our school is a 'harmonious community for pupils to grow and thrive.
-Parents and carers, governors, staff and pupils all share this view!

-Ofsted, September 2014.
 Children's wellbeing is at the heart of everything we do and the key to raising confident, independent children who are proud to belong to our community and have a sense of purpose in the world.
 We welcome all children to our school and encourage them to work to the very best of their ability.
-Our keen and hardworking staff cater for all the children in their class and offer an extensive range of stimulating experiences to ensure that every child has access to an inspirational education.
+We have a 'whole school approach' to SEND and our keen and hardworking staff are committed to identifying and providing for the needs of all children by offering them an extensive range of stimulating experiences to ensure that every child has access to a quality education.